nqhung139/AndroidCN/README.md

 # Run on Server

+run
+./index.sh &
-run ./index.sh when new connected devices
+(& to open new terminal in background) when new connected devices

 # Run on Client